Muslim women political leaders: Egypt

 Women have been active participants since the 1919 Egyptian revolution, demanding the liberation of Egypt.
 However, when the 1923 constitution was ratified, it did not give men and women equal rights.
 This led to the formation of the Egyptian Women's Union and the Muslim Women's Society.
 Their aim was to establish equal rights in the social and political domain.
 In 1952, after the fall of the monarchy, feminist movements advocated for women's right to be included in the new Egyptian constitution.
 In the 1956 constitution women were given the right to vote and stand for elections.
 In 1957, for the first time, seven women ran for elected office.
 Amina Shokry and Rawya Ateya then became the first women elected to the Egyptian parliament.
-Although women were granted political rights, women's activits were still fighting for equal social rights.
+Although women were granted political rights, women's activists were still fighting for equal social rights.
 During Abdel Nasser's reign, legislation was introduced that all civil society organizations were now under state control.
 This period is referred to as "State-feminism".
-In 1979, President Anwar Al Sadat issued a law allocating thirty parliamentary seats for women, which increased the amount of women in parliament from eight to thirty-five.
+In 1979, President Anwar Al Sadat issued a law allocating thirty parliamentary seats for women, which increased the number of women in parliament from eight to thirty-five.
 This law was later rescinded in 1986 due to a revision of electoral laws.
-During the Mubarak era, the amount of women's organizations increased from 10,000 to 30,000.
+During the Mubarak era, the number of women's organizations increased from 10,000 to 30,000.
 In 2000, the National Council for Women was established.
 New laws were established giving women the right to divorce without her husbands consent (Khul').
 Additionally new measures were added to facilitate access to court for ‘urfi marriages, religious marriages not officially registered with the state.
 A new marriage contract was also enacted that included a list for conditions in the appendix.
 Women were granted a quota of 64 seats for the 2010 election.
 This quota lasted until the 25th of January 2011 Egyptian revolution.
 The following elections had an unprecedented turnout rate but less than two percent of women were elected.
 For the 2020 elections, a new constitutional amendment was passed allocating 25 percent of seats for women in parliament.
 Women won 162 out of the 596 seats, making them 27 percent of the Egyptian parliament for the 2021 to 2026 term.